NelsenEW/espdrone-ros/README.md

 #### go_to
 Send the go_to command to the drone with the following request arguments:
 * goal: send the target x, y, z coordinate in m.
-* yaw: send the target yaw in radians.
+* yaw: send the target yaw in degrees.
 * duration: the amount of time taken to get to the desired setpoint.
 * relative: use relative setpoint positioning system if set to true.
 If it is set to false, the setpoint is with respect to the absolute coordinate system.
 * groupMask: not used, set to 0